Azure/maximo/README.md

 cert-manager-webhook-c4b5687dc-thh2b      1/1     Running   0          2d1h
 </pre>

-> ❗ **IMPORTANT** TODO: This is colliding with IBM cert-manager, need to figure out how to make Maximo happy.
-Right now the only fix is to remove all duplicate CertificateRequests (the ones from IBM cert-manager)
+> ❗ **IMPORTANT** This collides with IBM Cert Manager because they are fighting to sign the CertificateRequests.
+Funny enough, Maximo does *not* like IBM Cert Manager.
+The solution is to not use IBM Cert Manager.
+If you do have a need for it, the fix is to delete all duplicate CertificateRequests created by IBM Cert Manager.
+Easiest way to grab them is `oc get CertificateRequest -A`

 #### Installing MongoDB